← Back to Blog

 Compose Multi-Gene Agent Pipelines

-Advanced tutorial: build a search → summarize → format pipeline using Seq, Par, Cond, and Try operators.
-Learn how gene algebra turns simple genes into powerful agent workflows.
+Build a search → summarize → format pipeline using Seq, Par, Cond, and Try.
+Learn how gene algebra turns genes into agent workflows.

 Rotifer genes are powerful on their own, but the real magic happens when you compose them.
 The gene algebra — Seq, Par, Cond, Try, and Transform — lets you wire simple genes into complex agent pipelines that are type-safe, verifiable, and automatically optimizable.